eeb313-2019/Codes-R-Us/CONDUCT.md

 - Each team member will contribute equally and to the best of their abilities to the project
 - Functions, vectors, and variables will be given proper descriptive names, following styling rules outlined by R
 - All plots will be made with theme_classic()
+- For a pull request to occur, each member must approve it with their given emoji (Josh = confetti, Gloria = eyes, Mariel = rocket, Sebastian = thumbs up)

 The organizer of the meeting (see Responsibilities) is in charge of upholding the code of conduct during each work period.